feenkcom/RemoteServiceReplication/design/MessageSendSemantics copy.md

-# Remote Message Send Semantics
+# Message Send Semantics

 Message sends to `#remoteSelf` are asynchronous.
 The current thread will not wait for a response.
-Instead, the framework will provide a `Promise` object in lieu of the result.
+Instead, the framework quickly answers a `Promise` object in lieu of the result.
 RSR guarantees that the `Promise` will be resolved at a future time.

 ```smalltalk
   | promise |